Left Lane Capital

 Left Lane Capital is a global venture capital firm that invests in internet and technology companies with a consumer orientation.
 The firm is headquartered in Brooklyn, New York, with an office in London.

 History

 Left Lane Capital was founded by Harley Miller in 2019.
 Before founding Left Lane Capital, Miller started his career in 2010 at Insight Partners, where he spent nine years investing in high-growth internet companies.
 Miller was part of the team that invested in HelloFresh, Udemy, and BlaBlaCar and sat on the board of N26 and Calm.
-He is a managing partner along with Dan Ahrens, Jason Fiedler, and Vinny Pujji.
+The firm's managing partners are Dan Ahrens, Vinny Pujji, and Matthew Miller; Jason Fiedler, a former managing partner, currently serves as a Venture Advisor.

 Left Lane Capital's inaugural fund totaled $630 million.
 In 2022, the firm announced the closing of its second fund, Left Lane Capital Partners II LP, with a total of $1.4 billion.
 Left Lane Capital has invested in over 65 companies worldwide.
 To support these companies, the firm has an in-house platform team named Accelerate that supports its growing portfolio with value-add resources and growth advice.